-- appointing, compensating, retaining, evaluating, terminating and overseeing our independent registered public accounting firm; - · discussing with our independent registered public accounting firm their independence from management; - · reviewing with our independent registered public accounting firm the scope and results of their audit; - approving all audit and permissible non-audit services to be performed by our independent registered public accounting firm; - overseeing the financial reporting process and discussing with management and our independent registered public accounting firm the quarterly and annual financial statements that we file with the SEC; - overseeing our financial and accounting controls and compliance with legal and regulatory requirements; - reviewing our policies on risk assessment and risk management; - reviewing related person transactions; and - establishing procedures for the confidential anonymous submission of concerns regarding questionable accounting, internal controls or auditing matters.
+- appointing, compensating, retaining, evaluating, terminating and overseeing our independent registered public accounting firm; - discussing with our independent registered public accounting firm their independence from management; - reviewing with our independent registered public accounting firm the scope and results of their audit; - approving all audit and permissible non-audit services to be performed by our independent registered public accounting firm; - overseeing the activities and organization of our internal audit function, reviewing the effectiveness of the internal audit function and reviewing internal audit reports; - overseeing the financial reporting process and discussing with management, internal auditors and our independent registered public accounting firm the quarterly and annual financial statements that we file with the SEC; - · overseeing our financial and accounting controls and compliance with legal and regulatory requirements; - reviewing our policies on risk assessment and risk management; - reviewing related person transactions; and - establishing procedures for the confidential anonymous submission of concerns regarding questionable accounting, internal controls or auditing matters.

 Our audit committee currently consists of Charles Kane, Rollin Ford and Vikas Parekh, with Charles Kane serving as chair.
-Rule 10A-3 of the Exchange Act and NASDAQ rules require that our audit committee be composed entirely of independent members.
-Our board of directors has affirmatively determined that each member of our audit committee meets the definition of "independent director" for purposes of serving on the audit committee under Rule 10A-3 of the Exchange Act and NASDAQ rules.
-Each member of our audit committee also meets the financial literacy requirements of NASDAQ listing standards.
+Rule 10A-3 of the Exchange Act and Nasdaq rules require that our audit committee be composed entirely of independent members.
+Our board of directors has affirmatively determined that each member of our audit committee meets the definition of "independent director" for purposes of serving on the audit committee under Rule 10A-3 of the Exchange Act and Nasdaq rules.
+Each member of our audit committee also meets the financial literacy requirements of Nasdaq listing standards.
 In addition, our board of directors has determined that Charles Kane qualifies as an "audit committee financial expert," as such term is defined in Item 407(d)(5) of Regulation S-K. Our board of directors has adopted a written charter for the audit committee, which is available on our corporate website.
 The information on any of our websites is deemed not to be incorporated in this proxy statement or to be part of this proxy statement.
-During the fiscal year ended September 24, 2022, the audit committee met three times after the close of the Business Combination.
+During the fiscal year ended September 30, 2023, the audit committee met eight times.